BendDAO/bend-protocol-subgraph/README.md

 # You can find addresses in bend-protocol/deployments/deployed-contracts-localhost.json.
 npm run deploy:local:localhost

-# or development using goerli config
+# or development using sepolia config
-# Before deploying, you should fill correct contracts addresses in ./config/goerli.conf.
+# Before deploying, you should fill correct contracts addresses in ./config/sepolia.conf.
-npm run deploy:local:goerli
+npm run deploy:local:sepolia

 # or development using mainnet config
 # Before deploying, you should fill correct contracts addresses in ./config/mainnet.conf.